gotify/website/docs/build.md

    $ go build -ldflags="$LD_FLAGS" -o gotify-server
    ```

-   _The project has a CGO reference (because of sqlite3), therefore a CGO cross compiler is needed for compiling for
+   _The project has a CGO reference (because of sqlite3), therefore a CGO cross compiler is needed when compiling for
    other platforms (the gotify/build docker images already contain the needed cross compilers)._

    ```bash